Tris-909/Ecommerce-ProShop/README.md

     - Please use this Paypal SandBox Account to test Paypal APIs :
       - Account : sb-uj3sb3898726@personal.example.com
       - Password : ZRy:}9n+
+   - Be able to reset their password if they register with their gmail

 - As **Admin** :
   - Have all the privileges above
   - Have Admin Page to control on products, orders, users